bas-ansible-roles-collection/php5-nginx/README.md

 See the [PHP5](https://galaxy.ansible.com/bas-ansible-roles-collection/php5/) role, on which this role depends, for more information on which extensions are enabled and how to control them.

+### Nginx

+This role will only configure Nginx to support integrating with PHP-FPM.

+See the [Nginx](https://galaxy.ansible.com/bas-ansible-roles-collection/nginx/) role, on which this role depends, for more information on how Nginx is installed and configured more generally.

+This role will create additional configuration files intended to be loaded within server blocks.
+These additional configuration files will be loaded automatically by server block templates provided by the Nginx role, if used.

+Additional configuration files included in this role:

+* In server block templates:
+  * `php-fpm.conf` - Proxies requests to PHP-FPM via the Fast CGI protocol for relevant requests (i.e. for PHP pages)
+  * `fastcgi-params.conf` - Maps HTTP headers to Fast CGI parameters

+More information on these additional sections may be provided in other sub-sections in this README.

 ### FPM pools

 PHP-FPM uses the concept of a pool to define different options, such as resources or security options for different